skip to log on skip to main content

 Make a claim

-Make sure to have your policy number handy.
+Make sure you have your policy number handy.

-For new policies commencing from 3 July 2023 (inclusive) or policies migrated from QBE Insurance (Australia) Limited from 7 August 2023 (inclusive), ANZ Landlord Insurance is issued by Insurance Australia Limited (ABN 11 000 016 722, AFSL 227681) trading as CGU Insurance and distributed by ANZ under its own license.
-ANZ recommends that you read the ANZ Financial Services Guide (PDF), ANZ Landlord Insurance Target Market Determination (PDF), ANZ Landlord Insurance Premium, Excess and Discounts Guide (PDF) and ANZ Landlord Insurance Product Disclosure Statement (PDF) (available online or by calling 13 16 14) before deciding whether to acquire, or to continue to hold, this product.
+ANZ Landlord Insurance is issued by Insurance Australia Limited (ABN 11 000 016 722, AFSL 227681) under the CGU brand and distributed by ANZ under its own license.
+ANZ recommends that you read the ANZ Financial Services Guide (PDF), ANZ Landlord Insurance Target Market Determination (PDF), ANZ Landlord Insurance Premium, Excess and Discounts Guide (PDF) and ANZ Landlord Insurance Product Disclosure Statement (PDF) (for policies commencing from 14 June 2026) (available online or by calling 13 16 14) before deciding whether to acquire, or to continue to hold, this product.

-For new policies commencing from 3 July 2023 (inclusive) or policies migrated from QBE Insurance (Australia) Limited from 7 August 2023 (inclusive), ANZ Car Insurance is issued by Insurance Australia Limited (ABN 11 000 016 722, AFSL 227681) trading as CGU Insurance and distributed by ANZ under its own license.
-ANZ recommends that you read the ANZ Financial Services Guide (PDF), ANZ Car Insurance Target Market Determination (PDF), ANZ Car Insurance Premium, Excess and Discounts Guide (PDF) and ANZ Car Insurance Product Disclosure Statement (PDF) (available online or by calling 13 16 14) before deciding whether to acquire, or to continue to hold, this product.
+ANZ Car Insurance is issued by Insurance Australia Limited (ABN 11 000 016 722, AFSL 227681) under the CGU brand and distributed by ANZ under its own license.
+ANZ recommends that you read the ANZ Financial Services Guide (PDF), ANZ Car Insurance Target Market Determination (PDF), ANZ Car Insurance Premium, Excess and Discounts Guide (PDF) and ANZ Car Insurance Product Disclosure Statement (PDF) (for policies commencing from 14 June 2026) (available online or by calling 13 16 14) before deciding whether to acquire, or to continue to hold, this product.

 Although Australia and New Zealand Banking Group Limited (ANZ) (ABN 11 005 357 522 AFSL 234527) distributes these products, ANZ does not guarantee or stand behind the issuers or their products.